-Graveyard Shriftby David Koenig, staff writer
+Graveyard Shriftby David Koenig, contributing writer

 The employee First Aid station at Disneyland is now closed on weekends during the graveyard shift.
 Cast member First Aid had been staffed around the clock by registered nurses, with similar qualifications as those who work the guest First Aid facility.